Everest Base Camp

 • Mild AMS: Headache, nausea, dizziness, tiredness, loss of appetite, and shortness of breath during physical activity.

-Recognizing these symptoms is crucial to avoiding serious complications.
+Recognizing these symptoms is crucial to avoid serious complications.

 How to Avoid Altitude Sickness